AshampooSystems/boden/documentation/pages/dip.md

-DIP: Unit for user interface and layout
+DIP: Unit for user interface and layout              {#dip-units}
 =======================================

 The default unit in Boden for values that refer to user interface layout, sizes and coordinates is DIP.